What Is Difference Between Reptiles And Amphibians

 If you want to help amphibians and reptiles in your local area, consider creating a backyard habitat.
 This can be as simple as providing a water source, such as a pond or birdbath, and planting native vegetation.
 Avoid using pesticides or herbicides, as these can be harmful to amphibians and reptiles.

 For amphibians, provide plenty of shade and moisture.
-A pile of rocks or logs can provide shelter and hiding places.
+In practice, a pile of rocks or logs can provide shelter and hiding places.
 For reptiles, provide basking spots where they can warm themselves in the sun.
 A compost pile can attract insects, providing a food source for both amphibians and reptiles.

 Responsible Pet Ownership